-First seven days crucial in ensuring layer-chick quality
+First seven days are crucial in ensuring layer chick quality

-Chick quality is crucial in the laying-hen business, and for Ian Rubinoff, DVM, director of global technical services for Hy-Line International, the first 7 days “have an outsized importance.”
+Chick quality is crucial in the laying-hen business, and for Ian Rubinoff, DVM, of Hy-Line International, the first 7 days “have an outsized importance.”

 “If you’re able to make it through that first week, there is a relatively low mortality throughout the pullet period,” he said, pointing to the importance of routine hatchery testing of both healthy chicks and mortality to catch and mitigate issues early.